 Our waterproof (IP68 rated) wheel sensors are highly reliable, even in harsh environmental conditions.
 Installation of a Frauscher axle counting system does not require modifications to existing track structure, and it can interface in a vital manner with the operator’s existing system.

 Frauscher systems require preventative maintenance just once every two years, which significantly reduces man hour requirements and costs for the operator.
 Advanced tools such as the Frauscher Diagnostic System FDS support remote diagnostics and data logging.
-Overall maintenance and life cycle costs can be further reduced by allowing many checks to be handled from the central station.
+Overall maintenance and life cycle costs can be further reduced by allowing many checks to be handled remotely from the central station.

 Frauscher wheel sensors and fail-safe axle counting systems offer unparalleled performance, providing reliable and cost-effective solutions for primary train detection.